ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 # Recap

 In summary, we
-- Tackled the Internal Data Track challenge
+- tackled the Internal Data Track challenge
-- Analysed hubs from the point of view of several Key Success Measures, believed to be the most important to CHA
+- analysed hubs from the point of view of several Key Success Measures, believed to be the most important to CHA
-- Looked at hubs from general, individual, and comparative levels
+- analysed hubs from general, individual, and comparative levels
-- Modelled how changes in an individual hub can be tracked over time, comparing itself now to itself in a previous state
+- modelled how changes in an individual hub can be tracked over time and used to predict performance

 Thanks to CHA and the organisers for opening your doors to us for this challenge.
-We learned a lot and we hope we were able to contribute in a meaningful way to the important work you are doing for women, for migrants and for those at risk from isolation.
+We learned a lot and we hope we were able to contribute in a meaningful way to the important work you are doing for women, migrants and those at risk from social isolation.